 Chief Investment Officer

 Rick is a frequent speaker and author on investment topics including long-term investing for families, due diligence, tax overlay, and global asset allocations.
-He has contributed his expertise to various investment media outlets, including The Bloomberg Advantage, Barron’s Penta, Wall Street Journal, Investment News and Family Office Review.
-He has received awards for Outstanding MFO Executive at the 2016 Family Wealth Report Awards and MFO CIO of the Year at the 2013 Family Office Review Annual Awards.
+He has contributed his expertise to various investment media outlets including: Fox Business Network’s Countdown to the Closing Bell, Bullseye Brief, Wharton Business Radio’s Behind the Markets Podcast, Bloomberg Radio, Barron’s Penta, The Wall Street Journal, The International Family Offices Journal, Private Wealth, Investment News, and Family Office Review.
+Rick was recognized as “Outstanding Multi-Family Office Executive” by Family Wealth Report in 2016, as well as “Multi-Family Office CIO of the Year” by Family Office Review in 2013.

-Rick holds the designation of Charted Financial Analyst and is a member of the Financial Analysts of Philadelphia.
+Rick holds the designation of Chartered Financial Analyst and is a member of the Financial Analysts of Philadelphia.
 He has an MBA in Finance from Rice University and a BBA in Accounting with honors from the University of Houston.

 Rick’s interest in capital markets has led him to become an avid world traveler.
 When he’s not working or travelling, he enjoys fly fishing and the opera.
 He currently serves as Chairman of the Academy of Vocal Arts Board of Directors, located in Philadelphia.